ldl19691031/CreatureUE4PluginWithEditor/README.md

 I'll publish a document of how to use this in short time

+#Warning

+There will be a warning if you only use Creature Animation Clips Store but not set the creature file name.
+Things still work and I'll communicate with the developer of creature to fix this.

 #Freature Road Map

 * Can Set the Default Values of Conditions